dotnet/csharpstandard/standard/expressions.md

 - If the type is a nullable value type then it has the null state “maybe null”
 - Otherwise if the type is a nullable type parameter then it has the null state “maybe default”
-- Else it has the null state “maybe null”
+- Otherwise it has the null state “maybe null”

 ### §Null-Forgiving-Expressions Null-forgiving expressions